Gabweare/WHSTechNotes/journal.md

 memberize which routes and streets to take without a GPS.
 Every time you use your phone, your using computer science.
 Without technology, life would be harder.
 # October 10, 2024
-Video game programmers intrests me because of what they do.
+Weekly Journal Prompt: Video game programmers intrests me because of what they do.
 Their tasks include developing gameplay systems, optimizing performance, implementing AI and physics, and bug fixing.
 They tipically need a bacholors or masters degree in a related field, and be used with C++, C#, Python, Unity, or Unreal Engine.
 The career of game programmers is expected to be 47% more(2020-2030).
 This reflects me because I wanted to do this for a long time.
+# October 15, 2024
+Weekly Journal Prompt: Learning how to code can inprove the ability to solve problems because in coding, when problems arise, you must fix them or the code will not work.
+Learning how to code can be useful in developing apps and software in other industries.
+In a grand project, collaboration is key.
+But when by yourself, let your creativity run wild.